wanghaisheng/responsive-landing-page-starter/content/blog/en/play-streaming-audio-to-a-call-with-ruby-dr.md

 redirect: ""
 canonical: ""
 ---
 In this post, we are going to look at streaming an audio file into an in-progress phone call.
-There are many use cases for streaming audio files into calls, and with the Nexmo Voice API and the Nexmo Ruby gem, it is a relatively straightforward process.
-Whether you want to share music with someone over the phone or a snippet from a work meeting, you can do so with a few lines of Ruby and Nexmo.
+There are many use cases for streaming audio files into calls, and with the Vonage Voice API and the Vonage Ruby gem, it is a relatively straightforward process.
+Whether you want to share music with someone over the phone or a snippet from a work meeting, you can do so with a few lines of Ruby and Vonage.

 The source code for this blog post is available on [GitHub](https://github.com/nexmo-community/ruby-voice-stream-audio-demo).